peteroupc/peteroupc.github.io/random.md

 If existing solutions are inadequate, a programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
 For instance, a C API for unpredictable-random generators could look like the following:
-`int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
+`int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
-Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of bytes the API will fill.
+Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of random bytes the API will generate.

 Whenever convenient--
-- a programming language API should be safe for concurrent use by multiple threads, and
+- an unpredictable-random and statistical-random implementation should be safe for concurrent use by multiple threads, and
 - a new programming language's standard library should include methods corresponding to the two given in the section ["Random Number Extraction"](#Random_Number_Extraction) -- one set for unpredictable-random generators, and another set for statistical RNGs.